 5 axis CNC is capable of cutting the most complex and tedious designs existing in the world.
 It can operate much faster than 3 axis and 4 axis CNC machines and provide vertical milling with the highest precision and quality available today.

-Whether you need 3-axis, 4-axis, or 5-axis milling services, the professional CNC engineers at Owens Industries can manufacture precision parts for you to your exact specifications.
-We machine parts for a wide variety of industries all over the United States – no matter if you’re looking for specific components for your medical clinic or aircraft parts for an aerospace company, we use only the best multi-axis milling equipment to build your parts to the most precise accuracy.
+The professional CNC engineers at Owens Industries can manufacture precision parts for you to your exact specifications.
+We machine components for a wide variety of industries all over the United States – no matter if you’re looking for specific components for your medical clinic or aircraft parts for an aerospace company, we use only the best multi-axis milling equipment to build your parts to the most precise accuracy.

 Not only multi-axis milling, but the professionals at Owens Industries provide the following services: